iMohsen02/fum-convolution-mpi-openmp-cuda/README.md

 1. Copy the `sample-vscode-config` folder and rename it to your project name.
 2. Replace `D:/MPI/SDK/Include` and `D:/MPI/SDK/Lib/x64` with your system paths in `.vscode/tasks.json`.
-3. Write your code in `src/main.cu` or create additional files in the appropriate subdirectories.

 ---